amaarora/amaarora.github.io/_tmp/2021-07-26-annotateddetr.md

 ## The DETR Architecture
 The overall DETR architecture is surprisingly simple and depicted in Figure-1 below.
-It contains three main components, which we describe below: a CNN backbone to extract a compact feature representation, an  encoder-decoder transformer, and a simple feed forward network (FFN) that makes the final detection prediction.
+It contains three main components: a CNN backbone to extract a compact feature representation, an  encoder-decoder transformer, and a simple feed forward network (FFN) that makes the final detection prediction.

 ![](/images/detr_architecture.png "Figure-1: DETR Architecture")